Diversity-sensitive cancer medicine

 DiVersO: Digital care in oncology

-This survey study at several RUB clinics examines the acceptance of digital services by patients with malignant tumours.
-It analyses the influence of diversity factors, tumour entity and treatment strategy on the use of digital versus paper-based questionnaires (PROMs).
-At the centre of the investigations is the question of which questionnaire format patients prefer.
-This will ultimately be analysed according to cancer type, age groups and other individual factors.
-In addition, the completeness of responses, the drop-out rates and the results reported by patients on quality of life and fatigue are recorded.
+This multicentric survey study conducted at several clinics of Ruhr University Bochum (RUB) investigates the acceptance of digital services among patients with malignant tumors.
+It examines the influence of diversity-related factors, tumor entity, and treatment strategy on the use of digital versus paper-based questionnaires (patient-reported outcome measures, PROMs).
+Central to the investigation is the question of patients’ preferred questionnaire format, which will be analyzed according to cancer type, age groups, and other individual characteristics.
+In addition, response completeness, dropout rates, and patient-reported outcomes related to quality of life and fatigue are assessed.

 Project details

-The prospective survey study with an explorative character examines the acceptance of digital services by patients with malignant tumours.
-The aim is to analyse the influence of diversity factors (such as age, gender, origin, language, religion, education, cultural identity, personal life situation), as well as the tumour entity and the treatment strategy (curative versus palliative) on the use of digital versus paper-based questionnaires (patient-reported outcome measures - PROMs).
+This prospective, exploratory survey study aims to evaluate the acceptance of digital services in patients with malignant tumors.
+Specifically, it analyses the impact of diversity factors (including age, sex, origin, language, religion, educational level, cultural identity, and personal life circumstances), as well as tumor entity and treatment strategy (curative versus palliative), on the use of digital compared with paper-based PROMs.

-This is intended to identify differences between patient cohorts and enable conclusions to be drawn about individual needs for digital services.
-In addition, the Diversity Minimal Item Set (DiMIS) questionnaire will be used for the first time in an oncological context and evaluated in terms of its feasibility.
+The study seeks to identify differences between patient cohorts and to derive conclusions regarding individual needs and preferences for digital health services.
+Furthermore, the Diversity Minimal Item Set (DiMIS) questionnaire will be applied for the first time in an oncological setting and evaluated with respect to its feasibility.

-The primary endpoint of this study is the choice of questionnaires (digital versus paper-based), each evaluated according to tumour entities, age groups and other subcategories.
-The secondary endpoints include the completeness of data collection, dropout rates, participation rates and patient-reported outcomes (PROs) for various characteristics, such as health-related quality of life, fatigue, diversity-specific factors, depression and suicidality.
+The primary endpoint is the choice of questionnaire format (digital versus paper-based), analyzed by tumor entity, age group, and other relevant subcategories.
+Secondary endpoints include data completeness, dropout and participation rates, as well as patient-reported outcomes for various domains, including health-related quality of life, fatigue, diversity-related factors, depression, and suicidality.

-Recruitment will take place at the sites of the University Hospital of the Ruhr University Bochum (Marien Hospital Herne, Knappschaftskrankenhaus Bochum, St. Josef Hospital Bochum) over a period of three years.
-This will be followed up for two years with a target cohort of approx. 1,000 patients aged at least 18 years who are currently undergoing treatment or aftercare and are able to give written consent.
+Recruitment takes place at the University Hospital sites of Ruhr University Bochum (Marien Hospital Herne, Knappschaftskrankenhaus Bochum, and St. Josef Hospital Bochum) over a period of three years, followed by a two-year follow-up phase.
+The target cohort comprises approximately 1,000 patients aged 18 years or older who are currently undergoing treatment or follow-up care and who are able to provide written informed consent.

 Project team